 Chris Barber, MBA, BSc, MCIPD, ARCM is a consultant specialising in organisational design and change management.
 Chris provides advice to public and private sector companies to help them meet challenges imposed by changes in the business environment.
 He has worked both in the UK and overseas, holding senior roles in a variety of large organisations.

 Chris joined the Museum 10 years ago as the Museum’s resident organist; he is a trained concert artist having studied piano at the Royal College of Music and organ at Cambridge.
-He has played at many theatre organ venues in the UK and the USA, as well as being regularly featured on BBC Radio 2’s The Organist Entertains.
+He has played at many theatre organ venues in the UK and the USA, as well as being featured on BBC Radio 2’s The Organist Entertains.
 Chris has played on cruise ships, worked as a session musician and was a regular pianist with the Ron Goodwin Orchestra for many years.

 In addition to his role leading our Board of Directors, Chris oversees the musical life of the Museum, and the curation of our exhibits relating to the Cinema Organ.
 Chris also produces (and plays in) many of the Museum’s concerts.
 When not at his desk or the console of The Mighty Wurlitzer, Chris likes to pursue his passion for motorcycling.
 His other main interests are in the restoration of his own Mighty Wurlitzer theatre organ, and the preservation of the Burrell Scenic Road Locomotive “Dragon.”